Laura Plantation: History

-In the early 1700s, a large Colapissa village called Tabiscanja, meaning "long river view," was located on high ground above the Mississippi River in this area.
+In the early 1700s, a large Acolapissa village called Tabiscanja, meaning "long river view," was located on high ground above the Mississippi River in this area.
 In 1785, Acadian refugees settled on the site.

 In 1804, the Frenchman Guillaume Duparc, a naval veteran from the American Revolutionary War, had petitioned then-President Thomas Jefferson, for land.
 Jefferson secured Duparc's loyalty to the U.S., which had just acquired additional territory through the Louisiana Purchase, by granting him land along the Mississippi River.
 Considering the natives to be Frenchmen, the French did not force them off the riverlands.
 Instead, the Colapissa continued to live on the rear part of the plantation until 1915.

 Duparc's slaves built his plantation house during 1804 and 1805.
 The house had a U-shape, with the two back wings around a central courtyard.
 A detached kitchen building in the back, separate to protect the main house from fire and keep it cooler in summer.
 The Duparc family acquired adjacent parcels of land, and expanded the sugarcane plantation to more than 12,000 acres of real estate.
 The plantation size, wings of the manor house, and outbuildings have changed over the years since the original plantation house completed in 1805.

 The sugar mill was located about 1 mi behind the big house, surrounded by sugarcane fields.
 A longer dirt road extended behind the house for 3.5 mi, which was lined with the slave cabins to house the workers.

 In the years before the American Civil War, the slave quarters included a slave infirmary, 69 cabins, communal kitchens, and several water wells located along the road.
 Each slave cabin was occupied by two families, who had separate doors and shared a central double fireplace.
 Near each cabin they kept a vegetable garden plus a chicken coop and/or pigpen.
 By the time of the Civil War, there were 186 slaves working the farm.
 The DuParc Plantation exported commodity crops of indigo, rice, pecans, and sugar cane.

 The complex continued operating as a plantation into the 20th century.
 The two back wings of the manor house were removed, widening the back balcony, and a back kitchen wing was added off the back porch.
 The remaining plantation complex consists of the "big house" with several outbuildings, including six original slave quarters, and a maison de reprise (a second house, or mother-in-law cottage).
 The existence of the slave quarters, where farm workers continued to live until 1977, contributes to the historic significance of the complex.
 Because of its importance, it has been listed on the U.S. National Register of Historic Places.
 The complex is used to interpret history and for heritage tourism.